-We decided to drive as we had a lot baby equipment to transport.
-I’d recommend eurotunnel over the ferry as it only take 30 minutes, whereas the ferry is 90 minutes, but my husband preferred the ferry as it gave him a proper enforced rest from driving.
-It took us about three and half hours to get to Villages Nature Paris from Calais, but the drive was easy and the park very easy to find.
+We decided to drive as we had a lot of baby equipment to transport.
+I’d recommend Eurotunnel over the ferry as it only takes 30 minutes, whereas the ferry is 90 minutes, but my husband preferred the ferry as it gave him a proper enforced rest from driving.
+It took us about three and a half hours to get to Villages Nature Paris from Calais, but the drive was easy, and the park very easy to find.

 Villages Nature® Paris with a baby

-Charlie was 6 months old when we visited Villages Nature Paris.
-The short journey time meant the travelling was relatively easy and our beautiful cottage had everything we needed for him, including a cot and highchair.
+Charlie was six months old when we visited Villages Nature Paris.
+The short journey time meant the travelling was relatively easy, and our beautiful cottage had everything we needed for him, including a cot and highchair.

 The Five Worlds

 My children were most excited about the water park.
 The Aqualagon® has an incredible total surface area of 9000 m2 and is the biggest water park in Europe to be heated entirely with geothermal energy.

 The whole park was very quiet when we visited, which meant we didn’t have to queue for slides.
 Zak and Hannah spent most of the time whizzing down the six huge slides and challenging each other ( and Mum and Dad ) to the aquatic climbing wall, while Sydney and baby Charlie preferred to hang out in the toddler area and splash pools.
 We were happy to let the older children ( who are strong swimmers ) wander around by themselves as there were plenty of lifeguards around, and the whole area felt very safe and secure.

 The slides themselves were superb.
 Whether you like the shock of being dropped vertically down a shute or a more leisurely meander from the heights into one of the many landing pools below, there is something for everyone.
 Be sure to keep an eye on the time though as every 30 minutes or so, you can quickly nip to the main area to be thrown around in the wave pool.